quasarstream/python-ffmpeg-video-streaming/README.md

 # HLS
 hls.output('http://YOUR-WEBSITE.COM/live-stream/out.m3u8')
 ```
 **NOTE:** In the HLS format, you must upload the master playlist to the server manually.
-(Upload the `/var/www/stream/live-master-manifest.m3u8` file to the `http://YOUR-WEBSITE.COM`)

 See **[FFmpeg Protocols Documentation](https://ffmpeg.org/ffmpeg-protocols.html)** for more information.